tylermcginnis/re-base/README.md

 ## <a name='upgrading'>Upgrading to re-base 3.x from 2.x</a>

+### Major Changes: ###

+3.x no longer requires you to include the full Firebase SDK in your app.
+This means that you need to include the parts of Firebase SDK you wish to use and handle initialization of the firebase services in your app instead of re-base doing this for you. re-base only requires you pass it the initialized database service .
+This also means that the authentication helpers are deprecated and re-base no longer exposes the firebase services.

+3.x also removes listeners automatically for you on `componentWillUnmount` so you don't have to explicitly call `removeBinding`. `removeBinding` is still available if you need to remove a listener while the component is still mounted.
+For instance, if you are adding and removing listeners in response to a prop change.

+To help with migrating to 3.x please see the [Migration Guide](docs/MIGRATION.md) for the equivalent Firebase SDK methods to use for the deprecated auth helpers.

 Change your re-base initialization to use the new firebase configuration.

 **Change** this....